i3v/GS_ColorManagement_and_pdfOutput/README.md

       (Compare with "Exp 3t" below)
     * Note that `OutputICCProfile` parameter is not mentioned in [current docs](https://www.ghostscript.com/doc/current/VectorDevices.htm), since [ this](https://bugs.ghostscript.com/show_bug.cgi?id=700931#c3) ([9.27 docs](https://www.ghostscript.com/doc/9.27/VectorDevices.htm#PDFX) are a bit outdated).
     * `RenderIntent` is also undocumented.
 It only affects rasterization as well.
-    This is why the second page is in magenta in Foxit (see "Other inputs" section).
+ * `-dDefaultRenderingIntent=/Perceptual` puts said intent to metadata, alongside "Output Intent icc profile" (which is specified in `PDFX_IntCmyk.ps`), without affecting any stored color values).
- * `-dDefaultRenderingIntent=/Perceptual` puts said intent to metadata (without touching any stored color values), so that Acrobat would draw everything in cyan
+    This makes Acrobat draw everything in cyan.
- * `-dProcessColorModel=/DeviceCMYK` is required, but only valid choice is `cmyk`, due to `-sOutputICCProfile="cmyk_des_renderintent.icc"`.
+ * `-dProcessColorModel=/DeviceCMYK` is required, but only valid choice is `/DeviceCMYK`, due to `-sOutputICCProfile="cmyk_des_renderintent.icc"`.
     <br>
-    (When `-sColorConversionStrategy=UseDeviceIndependentColor` it only controls whether the second page would be `ICCBasedRGB` or `ICCBasedCMYK`, if we drop other conflicting options.
+    (When `-sColorConversionStrategy=UseDeviceIndependentColor`, `-dProcessColorModel` would control whether the second page would be `ICCBasedRGB` or `ICCBasedCMYK`, if we drop other conflicting options.
     This would slightly affect colors we get there.)
  * `-sDefaultRGBProfile="default_rgb.icc"` is a placeholder for possible experiments with input icc profiles (they generally work OK).
 Same default is set if this parameter is omitted.